 This how-to will teach you how to do the following:

-- How to create an enumeration
+- Create an enumeration

-- How to build a search field
+- Build a search field

 Before you can start with this how-to, make sure you have completed the following prerequisite: